What Is The Difference Between Dominant Traits And Recessive Traits

 Unveiling Recessiveness: The Hidden Potential

 In contrast to the assertive nature of dominant traits, a recessive trait is more like a supporting actor who only shines when given the spotlight.
 A recessive trait will only be expressed in an individual if they inherit two copies of the recessive allele.
-In other words, the recessive allele needs to be present in a double dose to make its presence known.
+Because of that, in other words, the recessive allele needs to be present in a double dose to make its presence known.
 If a dominant allele is also present, it will mask the expression of the recessive allele.

 Returning to our eye color example, blue eyes are a recessive trait.
-An individual must inherit two "b" alleles (genotype bb) to have blue eyes.
-If they inherit even one "B" allele (genotype Bb), the dominant brown-eye allele will take precedence, and they will have brown eyes.
+Practically speaking, an individual must inherit two "b" alleles (genotype bb) to have blue eyes.
+Still, if they inherit even one "B" allele (genotype Bb), the dominant brown-eye allele will take precedence, and they will have brown eyes.
 The recessive blue-eye allele remains hidden, or masked, unless it is present in two copies.

 Characteristics of Recessive Traits: